Detecting Where Effects Occur by Testing Hypotheses in Order: Where do block-level effects occur?

 Two conditions drive this result.
 First, a \emph{stopping rule}: test a child hypothesis only after rejecting its parent.
 Second, \emph{valid tests}: each individual test controls its false positive rate at level $\alpha$.
-We show that two conditions suffice for weak FWER control --- control when all null hypotheses are true.
-For strong control, we analyze how power decay from data splitting limits error accumulation through the tree and, when needed, apply an adaptive $\alpha$-adjustment.
+We show that these two conditions suffice for weak FWER control --- control when all null hypotheses are true.
+For strong control --- false positive rate control when one or more null hypotheses are false --- we analyze how power decay from data splitting limits error accumulation through the tree and we develop a method to adapt the test rejection level to the particular design of the tree when our diagnostic indicates that the two conditions will not control the FWER.
 This framework builds on the closed testing tradition of \textcite{marcus1976closed}, \textcite{rosenbaum2008tho} and the sequential structured testing of \textcite{goeman2010sequential}, \textcite{goeman2012inheritance}, and \textcite{meinshausen2008hierarchical}, which we extend to randomization-based inference in block-randomized experiments.